SolaceSamples/solace-samples-javascript/docs/_tutorials/confirmed-delivery.md

 ![]({{ site.baseurl }}/images/confirmeddelivery-javascript_img-1.png)

-You have now successfully sent persistent messages to a Solace router and confirmed its receipt by correlating the acknowledgement.
+You have now successfully sent guaranteed messages to a Solace router and confirmed its receipt by correlating the acknowledgement.

 If you have any issues sending and receiving a message, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues.